Stefán Númi Stefánsson

-Stefán Númi Stefánsson (born 1 August 1995) is an Icelandic professional American football player, where he plays as an Offensive tackle for Potsdam Royals in the German Football League.
+Stefán Númi Stefánsson (born 1 August 1995) is an Icelandic professional American football player, where he plays as an offensive tackle for Nordic Storm in the European League of Football.
 Stefán is also a former basketball player.

 Early years

-Stefán grew up in Egilsstaðir where he played basketball for Höttur for several seasons, including in the Icelandic top-tier Úrvalsdeild karla.
-He was part of the second-tier 1. deild karla team with Höttur from 2015.
+Stefán grew up in Egilsstaðir, Iceland, where he played basketball for Höttur for several seasons, including in the Icelandic top-tier Úrvalsdeild karla.
+He won the second-tier 1. deild karla with Höttur in 2015.

-Football Career
+Football career

+Before starting his professional American football career, he played for the offensive line of the Sønderborg Sergeants in southern Denmark.
+He quickly turned out to be amongst the most talented players on the team and began preparing for his professional career.